 Khwai River Lodge: Our full report

-The central area at Khwai River Lodge is slightly raised on a timber platform and topped by an enormous thatched roof.
+For now, Khwai River Lodge’s build quality is already very high, and no expense seems to have been spared.
+The central area at is slightly raised on a timber platform and topped by an enormous thatched roof.
 It includes a lounge with a fireplace and a bar.
 You will also find chess sets, a TV with a library of wildlife videos, comfy couches and a small library.
-Next to this is a dining area with wooden tables for stylish dinners – adjacent to a wide area of decking overlooking the narrow, shallow river valley.
+In the adjoining dining area, wooden tables are set for stylish dinners, alongside a wide area of decking overlooking the narrow, shallow river valley.

-There's a huge swimming pool built into the decking where you can overlook the plains.
-Next to the main complex, an adjoining raised observation deck with thatched roof shelters a small telescope; it's a good spot for game viewing or perhaps the occasional intimate private dinner.
+Built into the deck is a huge swimming pool overlooking the plains, while nearby, a raised observation deck with thatched roof shelters a small telescope.
+It's a good spot for game viewing or perhaps the occasional intimate private dinner.

-Activities at Khwai Lodge focus on two game drives per day.
-The morning drive usually commences after a light breakfast, and returns in the late morning for a substantial brunch.
-The afternoon drive commences after afternoon tea, and aims to leave the park as it closes, at sunset.
-Driving at night in the park is not allowed, though a spotlight will sometimes be put on when the vehicles have passed over the bridge and are heading for home.
+Activities at Khwai Lodge focus on game drives and guided walks with an armed guide.
+The morning activity usually commences after a light breakfast, and returns in the late morning for a substantial brunch.
+The afternoon game drive commences after high tea and will head back to camp after sunset.
+There is always the offer to head out for a night drive after dinner, when a spotlight will be used to seek out the nocturnal creatures of the bush.

-Ideal length of stay: 2–3 nights is often the ideal length of time at Khwai River Lodge.
+- 2–3 nights is usually the ideal length of time at Khwai River Lodge.

-Directions: Khwai River Lodge is about 30mins flight from Maun airport – or a little longer from Kasane.
+- Khwai River Lodge is about 30 minutes’ flight from Maun Airport – or an hour from Kasane.
+From the airstrip, it’s a short game-drive transfer of about 10 minutes.